Marketing teams can profit from using project management software tools, says Jennifer Bridges, PMP, and she provides these tips.

 In Review: 3 Project Management Tool Tips for Marketing Teams

 Marketing campaigns can be complex projects, Jennifer said.
-There re many different pieces to keep track of, regardless of the size of the campaign.
+There are many different pieces to keep track of, regardless of the size of the campaign.
 But they can be managed.

 A way to control those many moving parts is by using marketing project management software, with three features that Jennifer recommended as being crucial to managing any project.

-- Templates for repeated tasks, saves time and reduces errors
+- Templates for repeated tasks saves time and reduce errors

 - Dashboards to help keep your campaign within budget